cvilas/grape/docs/02_roadmap.md

 - Refactor thread class out of realtime and put it in 'grape'
   - Insert logging to capture timer overruns in the loop
 - `reinterpret_cast<uintptr_t>` from `const T*` and then modifying it later is undefined behaviour.
 Fix `probe::PinConfig::pin`.
 Consider `std::start_lifetime_as` instead.
-- Review the use of std::expected<void,Error>.
-  - realtime/schedule.h
-  - probe/controller.h

 ## Phase 8 - CI